NathanHinthorne/bird-identifier-app/README.md

 It also has the option of syncing the user's life list to a separate bird battler [game I'm still developing](https://github.com/NathanHinthorne/bird-battler-game).
 The game is a simple RPG where the user's birds battle against other birds in a turn-based system.

-Unlike other bird identification apps, this app is designed to be more of a personal bird journal, both in asthetic and in features.
+Unlike other bird identification apps, this app is designed to be more of a personal bird journal, both in aesthetic and in features.
 It will allow users to upload their own photos of birds and write their own notes of birds they've seen.

 Keep in mind this app was produced by a single developer, not a whole lab of ornithology who have crazy amounts of data at their disposal.
 As a result, it currently only contains birds in the Washington State region and doesn't display information such as range maps, seasonal occurrence, etc. I hope to add more regions in the future.
 If you would like to contribute to the project, please see the [Future Plans](#future-plans) section below or shoot me an email at [nathanrh856@gmail.com](mailto:nathanrh856@gmail.com) about helping to expand my Google Sheet full of all the bird data.